johan-jansson/arch/README.md

 * add the cryptdevice of /dev/nvme1n1p2 to grub boot kernel parameters
 * generate default grub configuration in /mnt/boot/grub/grub.cfg

-* wireguard certificates are copied from /mnt/home/raid1 to /etc/wireguard/
+* wireguard certificates are copied from /mnt/home/data/ to /mnt/etc/wireguard/
-* wireguard autostart is enabled for the new system
+* wireguard service is enabled for the new system

 * basic packages for new system
   * git